Redocly/redocly-cli/.changeset/small-rules-vanish.md

 "@redocly/cli": patch
 ---

-Fixed false positive errors when validating media type examples.
-Now, the linter won't error on valid examples that contain references.
+Fixed a problem where the linter incorrectly returned an error for valid examples that contain references.